Human Services Disability Studies

-The field of disability studies is relatively new and is an outgrowth of civil rights for persons with disabilities that led to the Americans With Disabilities Act of 1990.
-Disability Studies embraces similar philosophies of Women's Studies, African American Studies, as well as ethnic and GLBT programs.
+The field of disability studies is relatively new and is an outgrowth of civil rights for persons with disabilities that led to the Americans with Disabilities Act of 1990.
+Disability Studies embraces similar philosophies as Women's Studies, African American Studies, as well as ethnic and GLBT programs.
 Disability Studies represents a focus on empowerment, self-determination, and independence.

 The disability studies concentration courses are currently offered online.